 The Parties undertake to jointly examine, with conciliation utmost in mind, any conflict, dispute or disagreements that may arise between them.
-If a dispute arises, the Supplier shall be entitled, if it so wishes, to refer to the internal Company’s mediator via firstname.lastname@example.org to inform him or her of the situation and endeavour to find an amicable solution.
+If a dispute arises, the Supplier shall be entitled, if it so wishes, to refer to the internal Company’s mediator via firstname.lastname@example.org to inform him of the situation and endeavour to find an amicable solution.

 If no solution is found, the conflict or dispute shall be referred to the decision of a Sole Arbitrator to be appointed at the request of either party by the Managing Director of the Company in accordance with and subject to the provisions of the Arbitration and Conciliation Act, 1996 or any statutory modification or re-enactment thereof for the time being in force.
 The venue of such Arbitration shall be at Mumbai and the Courts at Mumbai shall have the jurisdiction to deal with the arbitration proceedings and the awards in accordance with law.

 SUPPLIER shall ensure the compliances under various legislations that are enacted from time to time, rules framed thereunder and guidelines issued by the Government or any other concerned authority.

 That in the event of any liability arising out of failure to observe or non- compliance of any such laws by the SUPPLIER in discharge of its obligations under this agreement, the SUPPLIER shall bear all the resultant liability (ies) whatsoever, if any arising out thereof and that the COMPANY and its management shall not be liable for any such liability (ies).